TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 2 - Data Science and Machine Learning/Module 2.1 Pandas.md

 ---
 ## Next Up:

-You will learn [Introduction to Machine Learning](<./Module 2.2 Introduction to Machine Learning.md>) in the next section.
+You will learn [Introduction to Machine Learning](<./Module 2.2 Introduction to Machine Learning.md>) in the next section and hopefully, you will be able to develop your first ML model after learning the next section.

 ---
 ## References